GamesDoneQuick/donation-tracker/.github/pull_request_template.md

 If adding a feature or changing functionality, please describe the change in a way that makes it easy to understand the design of the change.
 When applicable, screenshots are very useful to help us understand changes.

-### Possible Drawbacks

-What are the possible side effects or negative impacts of the code change?
+If there are possible side effects of negative impacts of the code change, list them here.

 ### Verification Process